 Component performance

-Turbomachinery: The efficiency of small-scale compressors has been limited by the lack of detailed fundamental research into aerodynamics in comparison with their large counterparts that benefited largely from huge investments from the aviation applications.
+Turbomachinery: The efficiency of small-scale compressors has been limited by the lack of detailed fundamental research into aerodynamics in comparison with their larger counterparts that benefited from investments for aviation applications.
 The effects of secondary and leakage flows, shock boundary layer interactions, surface finish, and relatively large geometric tolerances on aerodynamic performance require further research to determine when the payback from improved efficiency can counter the additional cost of design and manufacturing improvements.
-Newly emerging research into surface features that can provide passive control of secondary and leakage flows seem to be worth considering.
+Newly emerging research into surface features that can provide passive control of secondary and leakage flows are worth considering.

-Combustion: Areas of improved combustion technology aim either to improve combustion efficiency and stability while reducing NOx emissions or develop effective combustion technologies for alternative fuel, in particular biofuels of variable composition and quality in terms of calorific value and impurities.
-Lean premixed combustion and flameless combustion are emerging as important development areas for MGTs.
+Combustion: Combustion technology research typically aims to either improve combustion efficiency and stability while reducing NOx emissions, or develop effective technologies for alternative fuel use.
+Alternative fuels of particular focus include biofuels and stranded/associated gas, both of which are of variable composition and quality (i.e., calorific value, impurities and potentially corrosive).
+MILD combustion is also emerging as important development area for MGTs.

 Heat Exchangers: Used as recuperators or as the main heating unit in externally fired MGTs, heat exchangers are in principle a well-established technology with a large number of design options.
-However, the main challenges are to achieve the high effectiveness and low pressure losses required to maintain high cycle efficiency while keeping the weight and cost down.
-The main barrier to reducing the capital costs of MGTs is the difficulty in reducing the cost of manufacture of recuperators even when mass production is possible.
-Thus technological advances are required in materials and manufacturing processes to improve performance and increase reliability while reducing production costs.
+However, challenges for heat exchangers still remain.
+In order to maintain high cycle efficiency, heat exchangers for MGT systems must achieve a reasonable service life with high effectiveness and low pressure losses while also keeping the weight and cost down.
+The main barrier to reducing the capital costs of MGTs is the difficulty in reducing the manufacturing cost of recuperators, even when mass production is possible.
+To overcome this barrier, technological advances are required in materials and manufacturing processes to improve performance and increase reliability while reducing production costs.
 Additive manufacturing has recently been used to produce compact heat exchangers, but typically at the expense of low effectiveness and high pressure losses.
-Thus further research and development is still required in this area.
+Thus, further research and development is still required in this area.
 Another area of research and development is in the use of metallic foam materials for producing compact heat exchangers.

 Rotordynamics and bearings: Most of the current micro gas turbine designs rely on centrifugal compressor and radial turbine designs.
 An alternative approach is to use two-stage compressors and two-stage turbines in order to reduce the rotational speed and improve the dynamic behaviour.
-There are four options for MGT bearings: rolling angular contact ball bearings, oil film bearings, floating ring bearings, magnetic bearings and air/foil bearings.
-The first is the most common type particularly in smaller MGTs.
-The technology is well known, however, it requires an oil system.
-The second type is most common in automotive turbochargers.
-It is robust, but has high friction losses making it unattractive for MGT applications.
-Much work in larger engines was done on magnetic bearings; however, their development and implementation cost for MGTs prevented them from being used despite their advantages of oil free operation and the inherent ability to control vibrations.
+There are five options for MGT bearings: rolling angular contact ball bearings, oil film bearings, floating ring bearings, magnetic bearings and air/foil bearings.
+Rolling angular contact ball bearings are the most common bearing used in smaller MGTs.
+The technology is well known, but requires an oil system.
+The second type, oil film bearings, are most common in automotive turbochargers.
+This bearing type is robust, but has high friction losses making it unattractive for MGT applications.
+Magnetic bearing development has benefited significantly from research for larger engines; however, their development and implementation cost for MGTs has prevented them from being used despite their advantages of oil free operation and the inherent ability to control vibrations.
 Foil air bearings have made significant progress during the last 25 years in many applications due to their reliability and oil free operation.
-However, despite their potentially superior performance, they are still not used in MGTs due to the high development costs and thus more research and development are required to capitalise on their advantages.
+However, despite their potentially superior performance, they are not typically used in MGTs due to the high development costs, and thus, more research and development are required to capitalise on their advantages.